hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Destination Lists: create <span style="color: #bb6600;">a unique list of destinations</span> (e.g., domain name or URL) to which you can block or allow access
     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - File Inspection: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
+  - blocking URLs: URL Reputation from 6 to 10

 - Procedure to enable AppDynamics monitoring AWS EC2 instance